 Data pre-processing: We select the NASDAQ-100 constituent stocks as our stock pool and use the minute-level dataset for our experiment.
-For the data preparation, we download the raw data from the Compustat database through the Wharton Research Data Services (WRDS) [22].
-Next, we process it to an open-high-low-close-volume (OHLCV) format, and extract technical indicators.
-Finally, we follow a training-backtesting pipeline and split the dataset into two sets: the data from 01/01/2016 to 05/12/2019 for training, and the data from 05/13/2019 to 05/26/2021 for backtesting.
+For the data preparation, we download the raw data from the Compustat database through the Wharton Research Data Services (WRDS) Service [2015].
+Next, we process it to an open-high-low-close-volume (OHLCV) format and extract technical indicators.
+Finally, we follow a training-backtesting pipeline and split the dataset into two sets: the data from 01/01/2016 to 05/25/2020 for training, and the data from 05/26/2020 to 05/26/2021 for backtesting.

-Performance metrics: We first evaluate training performance and testing performance, respectively.
-Then, five common metrics are used to quantify the trading performance:
+Performance metrics: We evaluate trading performance and training performance, respectively.
+Five common metrics are used to quantify the trading performance: